dan360z/User-Centric-Front-End-Milestone-Project/README.md

 # User Centric Front End Milestone Project

-Welcome to my first front end project, for this project i made a website for the Dj duo called The Chainsmokers to showcase their music, themselves and publicise their availability to perform at events.
+Welcome to my first front end project, for this project I made a website for the Dj duo called The Chainsmokers to showcase their music, themselves and publicise their availability to perform at events.

 ## UX

-The website will be used by fans and potential fans who wish to  learn more about the dj duo, see and hear video and audio clips of their music and any new material as it becomes available.
+The website will be used by fans and potential fans who wish to learn more about the Dj duo, see and hear video and audio clips of their music and any new material as it becomes available.

 My project will provide fans and potential fans with information about The Chainsmokers, audio and video clips of their music